Aeronautics Defense Orbiter: Accidents and incidents

 According to news reports, an Orbiter Mini UAV, operated by the Mexican Federal Government, likely the Federal Police, malfunctioned on December 17, 2010.
 During a surveillance operation, it crossed the border into US airspace and crashed in El Paso, Texas.
 No property was damaged, as the UAV apparently deployed a parachute during its descent.
 It was reported to and retrieved by U.S. Customs and Border Protection.

 Operational history

 The Orbiter 1k was employed by the Azerbaijani Armed Forces during the 2020 Nagorno-Karabakh conflict.
 In 2017, Israeli company Aeronautics Limited was hit with fraud charges and violation of Israel's export control laws.
-Israeli members of the company were found to have “demonstrated” their suicide drone with an actual strike on Armenians in the region.
+Israeli members of the company were found to have "demonstrated" their suicide drone with an actual strike on Armenians in the region.
 Critics maintained that Israeli supplying regimes cheap drones like these were fueling the conflict in Armenia and Azerbaijan.

+Iranian media claimed that Iranian military intercepted an Orbiter surveillance drone in its Hormozgan province during the 2026 Iran war.
+Israel said that it was unaware of any such incident.